Ulcerative Colitis Diets and Nutrition: The Complete Guide

-Ulcerative colitis nutrition facts
+Ulcerative colitis diet facts and tips

-- There is no specific ulcerative colitis diet.
+- There is no specific ulcerative colitis diet

-Is there a specific ulcerative colitis diet that is recommended?
+Is there a specific ulcerative colitis diet?

 Does keeping a food diary help?

-The low-FODMAP diet has been very successful with IBS.
+The low-FODMAP diet is becoming increasingly common and has been shown to reduce symptoms in IBS.
 The diet can also be successful with ulcerative colitis.

 How does coffee affect ulcerative colitis?